 UHIP is the University Health Insurance Plan in effect at Ontario universities.
 The plan provides medical coverage comparable to that received by Ontario residents.
 This coverage is an OHIP replacement.
 Premiums will be deducted directly from your pay for employees; other covered individuals pay with cheque.

 This benefit provides encouragement and financial assistance to employees and eligible retirees wishing to take education programs for themselves or their eligible children.
 Benefits are available to regular full time and part time staff members with an appointment duration of two years or more.
 Visit the Tuition benefit web page for more details or Finance's website to apply.

-Retiree benefits are available to employees who have 10 continuous years of service at the time of their retirement.
+Retiree benefits are available to employees who have 10 years of continuous regular employment service (with participation in the full benefits program during that time) at the time of their retirement if an immidiate pension is elected.
 Benefits include extended health care and life insurance.
 Some benefit provisions change for employees at certain ages prior to retirement.

 For more information on eligibility, the retiree benefit maxima, and information on working beyond age 65, visit the Retiree benefits page.

 Contact email@example.com or ext.
 35935 for any questions.